Improving Your Dressage Basics

 “the horse now has the increased rhythm, suppleness, straightness, throughness and impulsion to collect and extend its paces, maintain a light, uphill outline enabling it to maintain cadenced paces necessary to perform the more difficult movements of FEI tests.”

-So now when you look at each movement directive like movement 1 of level 1, also think about the purpose of level one.
-The centre line movement needs to show the horse moving freely forward with active hind leg and no resistance.
-The horse needs to be in front of your leg and there is no lack of balance with all three paces of walk, trot and canter and a nice rhythm and balance.
+So now, when you look at each movement directive, like movement 1 of level 1, also think about the purpose of level one.
+The centre line movement must show the horse moving freely forward with an active hind leg and no resistance.
+The horse needs to be in front of your leg, and there is no lack of balance with all three paces of the walk, trot and canter and a nice rhythm and balance.

 Improving the accuracy of your dressage test by improving your dressage basics

 Next comes mastering the art of accurate tests through practice and understanding the shapes and where they all sit within a dressage arena.
 One thing I have found incredibly useful is the diagrams as part of the Dressage test book.
-Looking at where each movement starts, finishes and the shape of the movement as well as the bend.
+Look at where each movement starts, finishes, the shape of the movement, and the bend.

 See here an example from the Dressage New Zealand 2013 Official test book, but you can also find these all over the internet if you are having trouble.

-Assuming a circle goes from marker to marker is one of the first mistakes I used to always make.
-So before I do any new test I make sure I have a real understanding of where it should be and the exact size and placement in the arena.
+Assuming a circle goes from marker to marker is one of the first mistakes I always used to make.
+So before I do any new test, I make sure I understand where it should be and the exact size and placement in the arena.

-You can lose so many marks by not riding accurately and this really is an art to practice and something you can easily fine tune if you put the focus into it.
-Plus you can do a lot of this off your horse by really studying each movement and its position in the arena.
+You can lose so many marks by not riding accurately, and this is an art to practice and something you can easily fine-tune if you put the focus into it.
+Plus, you can do much of this off your horse by studying each movement and its position in the arena.

-Don’t underestimate the power of accurate lines that are in a correct rhythm and balance with the right bend (easier said than done).
-This is what will help you score those higher marks in your dressage test.
-So practising these when your schooling and putting attention into the details at home really does pay dividends.
+Don’t underestimate the power of accurate lines in a correct rhythm and balance with the right bend (easier said than done).
+This will help you score those higher marks on your dressage test.
+So practising these when you are schooling and paying attention to the details at home does pay dividends.

-I have found that the more I pay attention to the finer details the more my tests have improved.
-These finer details are all things that you can spend time doing off your horse as well as on.
+I have found that the more I pay attention to the finer details, the more my tests have improved.
+These finer details are all things you can spend time doing off your horse and on.
 It is essentially homework and studing your test movements by looking for those hidden gems of purpose and directive that are provided with your tests.